ParclLabs/parcllabs-cookbook/README.md

 ## Installation

-The fastest way to get started is to use our Binder integration.
-Click the button below to launch a Jupyter notebook with the code from this repository.
+The fastest ways to get started are with Binder or Google Colab.
+Google Colab is embedded directly in each notebook.
+It is substantially faster than Binder and our recommended way to get started the fastest.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/ParclLabs/parcllabs-examples/main)